soyoahn/soyoahn.github.io/_posts/2025-07-05-what-i-did-during-mid-year-break.md

 * [ ] [Shop for a new car](#car)

-## Move kiddo #2 to his own bed! {#room}
+## Move our son to his own bed! {#room}

-The top, inportant thing we needed to do this break was to move our two-year-old (who'd been co-sleeping with us till now) to his sister's room--the room they'll need to share for the forseeable future.
+The key, important thing we needed to do this break was to move our two-year-old (who'd been co-sleeping with us till now) to his sister's room--the room they'll need to share for the forseeable future.

 The Monday of Mid-Year Break, we started the day at IKEA.